Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues effectively misdirect.
-Clue 1, 'A tale of knights and dragons, where a young hero must retrieve a magical artifact to save the kingdom,' clearly points toward a fantasy game such as the Red Dead Redemption 2.
-Clue 2, 'Follows a detective solving crimes using intelligence and deduction to unveil the truth behind events,' could be a detective-style game, which could apply to Horizon Zero Dawn, though less directly.
-The clues are distinct and clearly suggest other game possibilities.
+The fake clues are perfect for misdirection.
+Clue 1 points towards a fantasy game, possibly Elden Ring.
+Clue 2 points to a space exploration game, which fits the general theme of Red Dead Redemption 2.
+These clues are very effective in diverting attention away from the correct answer.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices